Flores to Palenque: Crossing the Guatemala-Mexico border at El Ceibo Using Public Transport

 Nomadic Backpacker in the back of a pick up with other travellers in Mexico

-We arrived in the centre of Tenosique, from where it’s a 30-minute walk to get the colectivo to Palenque on the outskirts of town.
-They run half-hourly and go via Zapata (which adds about an hour to the journey.
-The fare is 90 MXN and the trip takes 2 hours or so.
+We arrived in the centre of Tenosique, then it’s a 30-minute walk to the outskirts of town, where we took a colectivo to Palenque.
+They run half-hourly and go via Zapata (which adds about an hour to the journey).
+The fare is 90 MXN, and the trip takes two hours or so.

 Leave a comment